dsychin/catalog/README.md

 ## Description
 This project is one of Udacity's Full Stack Web Developer Nanodegree projects.
-This is a web application which shows items in an item catalog, it also allows users to register and login using email or OAuth 2.0 and make changes to an item catalog.
+This is a web application which shows items in an item catalog, it also allows users to login Google Sign In and add or make changes to items in the catalog.

 ## Prerequisites
 1. [Python 3](https://www.python.org/)